thewca/wca-regulations/wca-regulations_2012.md

     - 1c3b) Scrambles must be labelled with the events, rounds, and heats for which they were used.
   - 1c4) Sending corrections to the competition results to the WCA Board.
   - 1c5) Advising the other officials where necessary.
-  - 1c6) Approving all events and event formats of a competition, before the competition starts, and if changes are required during the competition.
+  - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
   - 1c7) Decisions about disqualifying competitors during the competition.
   - 1c8) Providing the scrambles.
   - 1c9) Decisions on changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement should be made to all competitors.